Skip to Content

 Career Opportunities

 Computer support specialists provide help and advice to people and organizations using computer software or equipment.
-Some, called computer network support specialists, support information technology (IT) employees within their organization.
-Others, called computer user support specialists, assist non-IT users who are having computer problems.
+Computer network support specialists support information technology (IT) employees within their organization, while computer user support specialists assist non-IT users who are having computer problems.

 Transferability